BurrowBird/4chan-Thread-Muncher/Readme.md

 ✱ **const STUCK_TIMER = 5 * 60 * 1000;**
     Default value is 5 minutes.
-    Time until a thread is auto-closed when inactive. (based on timing may take longer by up to MANAGE_THREADS_INTERVAL)
+    Time until a thread is auto-closed when inactive (may take longer by up to MANAGE_THREADS_INTERVAL).

 ✱ **const RATE_LIMIT_MS = 1500;**
     Default value is 1.5 seconds.